A likelihood-based approach for multivariate categorical response regression in high dimensions: Simulation studies

 \subsection{Results}

-Results are displayed in Figures \ref{fig:joint}, \ref{fig:KL}, and \ref{fig:marg}.
-Focusing first on the joint misclassification results displayed in Figure \ref{fig:joint}, we see that in every setting we considered, \texttt{LO-Mult}, our proposed estimator, performs approximately as well or better than all other considered estimators except \texttt{Oracle}, which is included to indicate the best possible misclassification rate (and thus implicitly omitted when we refer to ``competitors'').
+Results are displayed in Figures \ref{fig:joint} and \ref{fig:KL}.
+Focusing first on the joint misclassification results displayed in Figure \ref{fig:joint}, we see that in every setting we considered, \texttt{LO-Mult}, our proposed estimator, performs approximately as well or better than all other considered estimators except \texttt{Oracle}, which is included to indicate the best possible misclassification rate (and thus, is implicitly omitted when we refer to ``competitors'').
 However, the performance of all other estimators differs dramatically across settings.
 Under Model 1, where predictors either only affect the log odds ratios or are irrelevant, \texttt{LO-Mult} performs similarly to \texttt{G-Mult}.
-This agrees with what one would expect since \texttt{G-Mult} does not assume independence; and assumes that predictors either affect the joint probability mass or are irrelevant.
+This agrees with what one would expect since \texttt{G-Mult} does not assume independence; \texttt{G-Mult} assumes that predictors either affect the log odds ratios or are irrelevant.
 By the same reasoning, \texttt{LG-Mult} and \texttt{OG-Mult} also perform reasonably well in these settings.
-Conversely, separate multinomial logistic regression models, \texttt{Sep}, perform significantly worse than all competitors; often nearly doubling the error rate of the best performing methods.
-Of course, this too agrees with intuition since \texttt{Sep} assumes independence of responses, which does not hold in this setting.
+Conversely, \texttt{Sep} performs much worse than all competitors.
+This too agrees with intuition since \texttt{Sep} assumes independence of responses, which does not hold in this setting.

 Turning our attention to Model 2, we again see that \texttt{LO-Mult} performs similarly to \texttt{G-Mult}, but as $p$ increases, \texttt{LO-Mult} begins to slightly outperform competitors.
 Under this model, four predictors only affect the marginal probabilities, whereas six affect the log odds ratios.
-Thus, since our approach allows for this type of variable selection, it it reasonable to expect our approach to perform best.
-Notably, the classification accuracy of \texttt{Sep} relative to competitors improved over Model 1.
+Thus, since our approach \texttt{LO-Mult} allows for this type of variable selection, it it reasonable to expect our approach to perform best.